occhristian/occhristian.github.io/_posts/2025-08-18-beginners-guide-to-getting-started-in-crypto-with-telegram.md

 # 🚀 Getting Started with Trojan Bot

 I like simple tutorials.
 If you can explain something in 10 minutes, why take an hour?
 By the time you get to the end of this tutorial, you'll:
-- Have a brand new wallet
+- Have a brand new wallet with one of the best Telegram crypto bot
-- Learn how to secure it
+- Learn how to secure your new wallet
-- Know how to buy and sell Solana memecoins
+- Know how to buy meme tokens (Solana), and how to sell them for profit
+- Become proficient in Solana trading

 …all without leaving Telegram.

 This tutorial should only take about 10 minutes to read through.
 I’ve done my best to include only what you NEED to know — no fluff, no installations, and no payment required.

 > **Disclaimer:** I’m not affiliated with Telegram or Trojan Bot.
 I just use both tools.
-You can support me by using my [referral link](https://t.me/achilles_trojanbot?start=r-cwxander) to sign up or purchase the **Advanced Trojan Features with Telegram** course.
+You can support me by using my [referral link](https://t.me/achilles_trojanbot?start=r-cwxander) to sign up or book my **Advanced Trojan Features with Telegram** class, by [Contacting me on Telegram](https://t.me/cwxand3r)

-If you're completely new to crypto, please skim through my free intro course: [Crypto 101](#) or [Contact me on Telegram](https://t.me/cwxand3r)

 ---